somex6/Darey.io-Projects/project3.md

 ## STEP 7: Creating a schema and a Model

 -	Installing a Nodejs package called mongoose which makes working with mongodb easier.
 Changing directory back to Todo folder by entering the command: `$ cd .. ` and then 	 installing Mongoose: `$ npm install mongoose`
--	Create a new folder called models: `$ mkdir models`
+-	Creating a new folder called models: `$ mkdir models`
--	Change directory to models: `$ cd models`
+-	Changing the directory to models: `$ cd models`
--	Create a new file called todo.js: `$ touch todo.js`
+-	Creating a new file called todo.js: `$ touch todo.js`

 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project1/install%20moongoose.png)